-The legal definition of an emotional disability4 as stated in the federal regulations to the Individuals with Disabilities Education Act (IDEA) refers to children with emotional or behavioral disabilities.
+The legal definition of an emotional disability as stated in the federal regulations to the Individuals with Disabilities Education Act (IDEA) refers to children with emotional or behavioral disabilities.
 This term is defined as follows:

-(I) The term means a condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree, which adversely affects educational performance: (a) An inability to learn that cannot be explained by intellectual, sensory or health

-- factors; - and teachers; - (c) Inappropriate types of behavior or feelings under normal circumstances; - (d) A general pervasive mood of unhappiness or depression; or - A tendency to develop physical symptoms or fears associated with personal or school (e) problems.

-(II) The term includes children who are schizophrenic.
+- I) The term means a condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree, which adversely affects educational performance: - (a) An inability to learn that cannot be explained by intellectual, sensory or health factors: - (b) An inability to build or maintain satisfactory interpersonal relationships with peers and teachers: - (c) Inappropriate types of behavior or feelings under normal circumstances; - (d) A general pervasive mood of unhappiness or depression; or - (e) A tendency to develop physical symptoms or fears associated with personal or school problems. - II) The term includes children who are schizophrenic.
 The term does not include children who are socially maladjusted, unless it is determined that they have an emotional disturbance.

-(b) An inability to build or maintain satisfactory interpersonal relationships with peers